glacials/splits-io/README.md

 ```sh
 make clean
 ```
-which will run `docker-compose down`, resetting your local database and any Docker image builds.
+which will run `docker-compose down`, remove the bundler volume, and remove `node_modules/`.

 ## Things You Probably Don't Need to Know
 ### Infrastructure